This topic provides information on the loan data lenders must deliver in order to make good delivery, including:

 Loan data for all mortgages must be electronically transmitted to Fannie Mae using Loan Delivery.
 Loan Delivery is a Web-based application that allows lenders to deliver whole loans for purchase and MBS loans for securitization to Fannie Mae.
 Lenders can import loan and pool data, perform edits to facilitate error-free delivery, transfer loans between commitments (or pools), track the status of loan deliveries, generate reports, and export loan and pool data back to the lender’s organization.

 For information regarding the Uniform Loan Delivery Dataset (ULDD) and the data delivery requirements, access the ULDD page on Fannie Mae’s website.
-The ULDD Implementation Guide, Fannie Mae Appendix D - Fannie Mae XML Data Reference, provides a listing of the ULDD required and conditionally required data fields, as well as field definitions and implementation notes.
+The Fannie Mae Implementation Guide for Loan Delivery Data, Appendix D: Fannie Mae XML Data Reference, provides a listing of the ULDD required and conditionally required data fields, as well as field definitions and implementation notes.
 For additional guidance on ULDD, refer to the following resources available on the ULDD page: